-" Based on insights from data sharing with the Washington Department of Social and Health Services, develop a partnership with an additional state agency to provide targeted outreach and support for students who are likely eligible for public benefits.
+- " Based on insights from data sharing with the Washington Department of Social and Health Services, develop a partnership with an additional state agency to provide targeted outreach and support for students who are likely eligible for public benefits. - " Support regional partnership development for affordable housing for students experiencing housing insecurity or homelessness.